 - Drain the pasta, but first reserve about ½ cup of the pasta water.

 - Taste the pasta and season with salt and black pepper to taste.
-(Optional - if you want the sauce to be thinner, drizzle in some of the reserved pasta water.)
+If needed, squeeze in a bit more lemon juice.

 Notes